pass-culture/pass-culture-app-native/doc/installation/iOS.md

 </details>

 <details>
-  <summary><strong>After the `bundle exec fastlane ios download_certificates --env testing` command, you gave the SSH [git repository](https://github.com/pass-culture/pass-culture-app-native-certificates) and it's not doing anything.</strong></summary>
+  <summary><strong>After the `bundle exec fastlane ios download_certificates --env testing` command, you gave the SSH git repository certificates and it's not doing anything.</strong></summary>
 It might be an issue with your ssh (for example if you only cloned the repository through http)

 1. Try to clone the repository elsewhere using ssh to see if your ssh key is working if it does try again the command.